Flowers & Herbs / Garden of Eatin'

 Add bloody dock to that list of bizarre but beautiful herbs that do double duty as an edible green and an ornamental plant.

-Bloody dock (Rumex sanguineus) goes by a number of other grisly names like bloody sorrel and bloodwort, or you might have heard it referred to as wood dock or red-veined dock.
+Bloody dock (Rumex sanguineus) goes by a number of other grisly names like bloody sorrel and bloodwort, or you might have heard it referred to as wood dock, red-veined dock, or red-veined sorrel.
 The blood-red veins that resemble a spindly winter tree are in shocking contrast to its bright green leaves.

 Rumex sanguineus herb